Protecting the Rights of Our Clients

 Key Aspects of Assault Law in Illinois

-Illinois law is highly specific in distinguishing between Assault (the threat) and Battery (the physical contact).
-This distinction is key, as they carry different penalties.
+Illinois law draws a clear line between Assault (the threat) and Battery (the physical contact), and that distinction matters because they carry different penalties.

 Simple Assault